Modern YEAR NINETEEN (Part 2)

 –Detective Comics #794-795 (“MONSTERS OF ROT”)

 Since the events of ‘tec #793, the Hill Gang has lost leadership and L’Shea has left town for good.
 Batman appoints Orpheus as the Hill’s new enforcer.
-Meanwhile, a deadly sentient plague known as The Mugre enters Blüdhaven and Gotham (carried over by illegal Santa Priscan immigrants).
+Meanwhile, a deadly sentient plague known as The Mugre enters Blüdhaven and Gotham (carried over by undocumented Santa Priscan immigrants).
 Batman teams with Blüdhaven’s own female warrior, Tarantula, and Orpheus to battle the plague.
 When Kafka (the sentient mass of cockroaches) arrives to feast on the bacteria attached the Mugre, Batman allows it to do so, resulting in the destruction of the Mugre.
 After the threat of the Mugre is resolved, Batman decides that Orpheus isn’t strong enough to control the Hill all by himself.
 The Dark Knight sends his buddy Ollie Queen halfway across the globe to recruit Ollie’s friend and former League of Assassins member Onyx into the Bat-Family.
 Onyx brings her superb martial arts expertise to Gotham and officially partners with Orpheus.

 –the second feature to Detective Comics #796